raulb/ember-octane-workshop/notes/19-notification-center.md

 # Singleton-Driven UI - Notification Center

-While components are generally reusable, sometimes it's more convenient to use _singleton state_ to drive a component, particularly in cases where many parts of a codebase need to be able to get involved with its behavior.
+While container components are a great way to gather together related data and behavior, sometimes it's even more convenient to use a service to gather together data and behavior in a _singleton_.
+That is, one thing that’s shared across the whole app.
+This is particularly true when many parts of an app want to to get involved with some data or behavior.
 A great example of this kind of pattern is a notification center.

 ## The Notification Component